PizzaLuigi647/Super-Mario-Bros-The-Randomness-Levels/README.md

 making the suggestions for this world thing so i could make this and for making me want to continue this smbx2 world!
-(Formerly "Pineappleman9339"(Old Discord Username) (a.k.a. "@Radical Hedgehog"(Old Discord Display Name) and other display names that he had.)
+(Formerly "Pineappleman9339"(Old Discord Username) ("@Radical Hedgehog"/"mario"(Old Discord Display Name) and other display names that he had.)

 # Super Mario Bros.
 SNES Logo - Ripeed By "Storice"/"Mattrizzle"
 https://www.spriters-resource.com/snes/smassmb1/sheet/132613/